500 Festival Mini-Marathon

-The men's record for the Mini is 1:01:52 set by Nelson Oyugi in 2014.
-The women's record was set in 2010 by Janet Cherobon with a time of 1:10:59.

-From 1994 to 2004 it was known as the Indianapolis Life 500 Festival Mini-Marathon.
+The race regularly attracts runners and spectators from all 50 states and several countries.
+It includes a men's and women's running division, as well as men's and women's wheelchair entries.
+The Delta Dental 500 Festival 5K, a shorter version of the Mini utilizing the same start and finish lines, runs the same day.
+Runner's World named it among the "Most Iconic American Races" and in 2023, a USA Today readers' choice contest named it the nation's best half marathon.

 In 2020, the race was cancelled for the first time in its history, due to the coronavirus pandemic.
 Entrants from this year's were given invitations to the 2021 race.

 Selected history

 2008

 The race resulted in the closest finish ever in the history of the event: a tie.
 Two Kenyan runners, Lamech Mokono and Valentine Orare, were declared co-winners, extending the streak of Kenyan victories to 13.
 In the women's race, Janet Cherobon successfully defended her title.
 Tony Íñiguez became a three-time champ in the wheelchair division.

 2011

 The 2011 OneAmerica 500 Festival Mini-Marathon took place Saturday May 7, 2011.
 A pair of newcomers brought home the men's and women's titles in the 2011 OneAmerica 500 Festival Mini-Marathon in Indianapolis.
 Moroccan Ridouane Harroufi took the men's race, winning in 1:02.45, while Everlyne Lagat of Kenya captured the women's race with a time of 1:11:29, snapping the four-year win streak of fellow Kenyan Janet Cherobon-Bawcom, who took second.
 Adam Bleakney of Champaign, Ill., took advantage of the ideal conditions to win the wheelchair race with a blistering time of 49.18.
 The 2006 winner of the same race, Bleakney, a member of the 2008 U.S. Paralympics teams, was competing in Indianapolis for the first time since his previous win.